Plan & Prepare

 Winter Weather Preparedness: Safety on the Road

-If at all possible, AVOID DRIVING during a winter storm.
+Avoid driving during a winter storm unless it’s necessary.
 Blowing snow, icy slick spots and fewer daylight hours all create hazards.
 If you must drive, use this information for a safe trip.

 - Wipers and windshield washer fluid